clicksandmortar/fingerprint/README.md

 A behaviour handler is a function that can either:

-- returns a React component that will be rendered when the behaviour is triggered, via React Portals
+- returns a React component that will be rendered when the behaviour is triggered, via React Portals, like opening a popup or banner
-- invokes change within the current component, for instance opening a modal or changing the state of a component
+- invokes change within the current component or changing the state of a component

 When a behaviour handler is registered, it will be invoked whenever the behaviour is triggered.

+Out of the box we support the behvaiours listed in `src/client/handler.tsx` and allow React apps using the `Fingerprint` wrapper to add their own handlers in the `defaultHandlers` prop.

 ### Cookie Consent